Culture of Bolivia

 Traditional folk dress during a festival in Bolivia.

 Bolivia is a country in South America, bordered by Brazil to the north and east, Paraguay and Argentina to the south, Chile to the west, and Peru to the west.

 The cultural development of what is now Bolivia is divided into three distinct periods: pre-Columbian, colonial, and republican.
 Important archaeological ruins, gold and silver ornaments, stone monuments, ceramics, and weavings remain from several important pre-Columbian cultures.
 Major ruins include Tiwanaku, Samaipata, Inkallaqta and Iskanwaya.
 The country abounds in other sites that are difficult to reach and hardly explored by archaeologists.

 The Spanish brought their own tradition of religious art which, in the hands of local indigenous and mestizo builders and artisans, developed into a rich and distinctive style of architecture, literature, and sculpture known as "Mestizo Baroque."
 The colonial period produced not only the paintings of Perez de Holguin, Flores, Bitti, and others, but also the works of skilled but unknown stonecutters, woodcarvers, goldsmiths, and silversmiths.
 An important body of native baroque religious music of the colonial period was recovered in recent years and has been performed internationally to wide acclaim since 1994.
 Bolivian artists of stature in the 20th century include, among others, Guzman de Rojas, Arturo Borda, María Luisa Pacheco, Master William Vega, Alfredo Da Silva, and Marina Núñez del Prado.

 Festivals

-Pagan rites from the pre-Columbian era are still common during the religious festivals of the Natives.
-The clothing used during the festivals is reminiscent of the dress of pre-Columbian Indians and 16th century Spaniards.
-The at the annual carnival of Oruro are among the great folkloric events of South America, as are the lesser known indigenous Anata Andina and the "carnival" at Tarabuco (Pujllay), or the Tinku - fertility rites held at Macha every 3 May.
+Pagan rites from the pre-Columbian era are still common during the religious festivals of indigenous Bolivians.
+The clothing used during the festivals is reminiscent of the dress of pre-Columbian indigenous peoples and 16th century Spaniards.
+The annual carnival of Oruro is among the great folkloric events of South America, as are the lesser known indigenous Anata Andina and the "carnival" at Tarabuco (Pujllay), or the Tinku - fertility rites held at Macha every 3 May.
 They also celebrate Dia de los Muertos.